STAY TRU TO LEGACY

 STAY TRU TO EXPERIENCE

 There is no better place in the United States to tell the story of America’s 33rd president than the Truman Library.
-This campaign will make the Library a hub for exploration and experiential learning that achieves Truman’s goals for his “Classroom for Democracy:” create more informed and engaged communities, teach the next generation about our history, and inspire citizens to participate in shaping our future.
+This campaign is making the Library a hub for exploration and experiential learning that achieves Truman’s goals for his “Classroom for Democracy:” create more informed and engaged communities, teach the next generation about our history, and inspire citizens to participate in shaping our future.

 BUILDING AND EXHIBIT RENOVATION